KentonWhite/ProjectTemplate/website/getting_started.markdown

 ![head() Output](./head.jpg)

 As you can see, we've got a data frame that contains 233,614 words along with the first and second letter of each word in a separate column.
 For our current analysis, we're interested in the total number of occurrences of each letter in the first and second letter positions and not in the words themselves.
-For that reason, we can generate aggregate letter counts using the `ddply()` function from the plyr package.
-Wanting to work with aggregate counts instead of the raw data set we stored in `data` naturally leads us to ProjectTemplate's automatic package loading and data munging tools.
+For that reason, we can generate aggregate letter counts using the `ddply()` function from the [`plyr`](http://plyr.had.co.nz/) package.
+Wanting to work with aggregate counts instead of the raw data set we stored in the `data` directory naturally leads us to working with ProjectTemplate's automatic package loading and data munging tools.

 To use `plyr`, we need to load the package.
 ProjectTemplate makes it easy to automate this step.
 First, we have to edit the `config/global.dcf` file to make sure that the `load_libraries` setting is turned on: